Blackbeing/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 # Loops, conditions and parsing
-- 1-for_best_school -- Print best school 10 times
+- 1-for_best_school -- Print best school 10 times using for loop
+- 2-while_best_school -- Print best school 10 times using while loop